-I would like to raise the following concerns and objections regarding the Environmental Impact Statement (EIS) on the upgrade of the Pacific Highway between Woolgoolga and Ballina.
+Please consider the following comments on the Environmental Impact Statement (EIS) on the upgrade of the Pacific Highway between Woolgoolga and Ballina.

-The most significant concern is in relation to the new highway through Glenugie to Maclean.
-The 'preferred' route will pass through the most ecologically diverse and relatively intact forested areas of anywhere in NSW.
-One of the key reasons for this high biodiversity is the absence of a major road to date and if the proposed route were adopted it would significantly degrade and area of extremely high conservation vegetation and habitat.
+The main focus of my concern is the proposal to construct 48km of new highway through Glenugie to Maclean.
+This is the largest construction of new highway along the eastern seaboard and it will pass through the most ecologically diverse and relatively intact forested areas of anywhere in NSW.
+One of the key reasons for this high biodiversity is the absence of a major road to date.